 Claire Catterall, curator says; 'we're told by his family that Schulz [...] would have been so happy and humbled by an exhibition where the world of arts and culture reference him and his own creations in response to the deep and enduring influence he has had on them.'

-Continuing to capture audiences both young and old, Peanuts the exhibition is going to be hell of a lot of fun!
+Continuing to capture audiences both young and old, GOOD GRIEF, CHARLIE BROWN!
+Celebrating Snoopy and the Enduring Power of Peanuts is going to be hell of a lot of fun!
 So good grief, don't miss it.

 |Where||Somerset House, Strand, London, WC2R 1LA | MAP|